-In both cases, UForge will "deep scan" a live system and report back the meta-data of every file and package that makes up the running workload.
+UForge AppCenter offers the capability to migrate a live system.
+UForge Migration will "deep scan" a live system and report back the meta-data of every file and package that makes up the running workload.
+It also allows you to change or add individual components prior to the final migration.

-The following sub-sections describe in detail the different steps, requirements and limitations of migrating your system, for each of the methods possible:
+The following sub-sections describe in detail the scan steps and the differences between black box and white box migration: